jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

-adversaries to access files uploaded by other users, bypass the required provisioning PIN code (authentication), and hijack a charger's OCPP connection.81 The researchers demonstrated attack vectors that expose drivers data and impact service availability of the vendors provisioning process, management, and operations of charging stations.82 In May 2023, security researchers reported a vulnerability, known as CVE\- 2023\-29857,83 in a popular 3rd\-party application used by owners of US EV OEM.
+adversaries to access files uploaded by other users, bypass the required provisioning PIN code (authentication), and hijack a charger's OCPP connection.81 The researchers demonstrated attack vectors that expose drivers’ data and impact service availability of the vendor’s provisioning process, management, and operations of charging stations.82 In May 2023, security researchers reported a vulnerability, known as CVE\- 2023\-29857,83 in a popular 3rd\-party application used by owners of US EV OEM.
 The vulnerability allows attackers to obtain sensitive information via directly accessing the application link.84
 Commercial fleets
-As commercial fleet operatorssuch as car rental, logistics, and delivery companiesincreasingly rely on connectivity and software for vehicle management, their cybersecurity risks multiply.
+As commercial fleet operators—such as car rental, logistics, and delivery companies—increasingly rely on connectivity and software for vehicle management, their cybersecurity risks multiply.
-In September 2023, a leading US\-based trucking and fleet management solutions provider experienced a ransomware attack that resulted in customers being unable to electronically log their on\-road hoursas required by federal regulationsor track their transported inventory.85 In response, the company hired external cybersecurity experts to investigate and applied for a waiver from the US Federal Motor Carrier Safety Administration to allow truckers to use paper logs until service was restored.86
+In September 2023, a leading US\-based trucking and fleet management solutions provider experienced a ransomware attack that resulted in customers being unable to electronically log their on\-road hours—as required by federal regulations—or track their transported inventory.85 In response, the company hired external cybersecurity experts to investigate and applied for a waiver from the US Federal Motor Carrier Safety Administration to allow truckers to use paper logs until ‌ service was restored.86
 Smart mobility IoT devices \& services
 As smart mobility IoT devices and services continue to grow in